Indigenous Fashion Designer

 Sage Paul is an urban Dene woman and a member of English River First Nation.
 Based in Toronto, Sage is an artist, designer and innovative leader for Indigenous fashion, craft and textiles, championing family, sovereignty and resistance for balance.

-Sage is also Founder and Artistic Director of Indigenous Fashion Week Toronto.
+Sage is also the Founder and Artistic Director of Indigenous Fashion Week Toronto.

 Some of her art and design has shown at the Royal Ontario Museum, Harbourfront Centre, The Centre for Craft, Creativity and Design (North Carolina, USA), and a curated program at Western Canada Fashion Week by Ociciwan Contemporary Art Collective.
 In 2018, she will be presented at Montreal’s fashion week Festival de Mode et Design, Asinabka Film & Media Arts Festival and Ohtaapiahki Fashion Week.